hannelb/Bachelor_UiS_Subsea_Float/README.md

-# Bachelor thesis written for UiS Subsea 2022
+# Bacheloroppgave skrevet for UiS Subsea 2022